 The simulation results of the six different cases are shown in Figure 4.12.
 A significant difference of the flow fronts between 5 and 10 elements can be detected in the isotropic and anisotropic case.
-Further refinement from 10 to 15 elements has almost no effect on the isotropic Newtonian results.
-In the anisotropic non-Newtonian case, the flow fronts are slightly different for 10 and 15 elements, but show the same tendencies, deviating from the sharp result for 5 elements.

 Figure 4.12: Simulated flow fronts for different simulation methods and different mesh sizes with increasing number of elements over plate thickness.
 Detail area of the complete geometry shown in Figure 4.11 [26]